algorandfoundation/algokit-utils-ts/docs/capabilities/algorand-client.md

 ### Creating transactions

-You can compose a transaction via `algorand.transactions...`, which gives you an instance of the [`AlgorandClientTransactionCreator`](../code/classes/types_algorand_client_transaction_creator.AlgorandClientTransactionCreator.md) class.
+You can compose a transaction via `algorand.createTransaction...`, which gives you an instance of the [`AlgorandClientTransactionCreator`](../code/classes/types_algorand_client_transaction_creator.AlgorandClientTransactionCreator.md) class.
 Intellisense will guide you on the different options.

 The signature for the calls to send a single transaction usually look like:

 ```
-algorand.transactions.{method}(params: {ComposerTransactionTypeParams} & CommonTransactionParams): Promise<Transaction>
+algorand.createTransaction.{method}(params: {ComposerTransactionTypeParams} & CommonTransactionParams): Promise<Transaction>
 ```

 - To get intellisense on the params, open an object parenthesis (`{`) and use your IDE's intellisense keyboard shortcut (e.g. ctrl+space).